-ONE Future is the trade name for “Our Nation’s Energy Future Coalition, Inc.,” which is a coalition of companies from across the natural gas industry focused on identifying policy and technical solutions that yield continuous improvement in the management of methane emissions associated with the production, processing, transmission and distribution of natural gas.
-If adopted widely, our system of emissions management could lower total methane emissions to less than one percent of gross production – the point at which the use of natural gas for any purpose provides clear and immediate GHG-reduction benefits as compared to any other fossil fuel in any other application.
+ONE Future is the trade name for “Our Nation’s Energy Future Coalition, Inc.,” a coalition of companies from across the natural gas value chain focused on identifying policy and technical solutions that yield continuous improvement in the management of methane emissions associated with the production, processing, transmission, and distribution of natural gas.
+If adopted widely, our system of emissions management could lower total methane emissions to less than one percent of gross production and delivery – the point at which the use of natural gas for any purpose provides clear and immediate GHG-reduction benefits as compared to any other fossil fuel in any other application.

-No. Membership in ONE Future is limited to natural gas industry participants from all segments of the natural gas supply chain that have operations in the production, gathering and processing, transmission and storage, or distribution segments of the natural gas industry.
+No. Membership in ONE Future is limited to companies from all segments of the natural gas supply chain that have operations in the production, gathering and processing, transmission and storage, or distribution segments of the natural gas industry.
 Our by-laws prohibit any NGO or trade association to be a member.
-However, ONE Future does intend they may be on an advisory panel providing technical guidance [not policy] to our work products and members.
+However, ONE Future would consider an advisory panel providing technical guidance [not policy] to our work products and members.

 - Feasibility.
 We believe that an emissions intensity rate of one percent or less is ambitious, but achievable using existing technology and practices.